One Of The Outer Banks' Least-Visited Islands Has Beaches And A Village With New England Charm

 The island's vibe completely differs from other Carolina seaside towns like lively Wrightsville Beach, nearby Nags Head, or artsy Kitty Hawk.
 Being 20 miles offshore from the mainland and a bit off the beaten track, Ocracoke is a quiet residential island, even if it does get more crowded during the peak of the summer season.

 Strolling the quiet lanes and dirt alleys of Ocracoke village is a special treat.
 Clapboard homes are surrounded by dense, tropical-like foliage.
 The island's celebrated fig trees grow everywhere you look.
-Shops and businesses aren't lined up in strip malls; they are mixed throughout the village's historic homes and along the waterfront.
+Shops and businesses aren't lined up in strip malls; instead, they are mixed throughout the village's historic homes and along the waterfront.
 It's a scene reminiscent of New England, with the charm of a place much less connected to mainland society than a two-hour ferry ride would lead you to believe.

 Explore the quiet end of the Outer Banks in Ocracoke

-Ocracoke is a little harder to get to than the other North Carolina family vacation spots, thanks to the island's lack of connection to the state highway system.
+Ocracoke is a little harder to get to than the other North Carolina family vacation spots, due to the island's lack of connection to the state highway system.
 It's easy to visit the island when driving down Highway 12, thanks to the quick ferry that connects Hatteras and Ocracoke Islands.
 But that ferry is still a long way from other Outer Banks hotspots, with many visitors sticking to the more popular places like Nags Head and Buxton.
-Ocracoke is left a quieter outpost for those looking to get away.
+Ocracoke is a quieter outpost for those looking to get away.

 While visitors arrive on the island on the car ferry, the best way to get the lay of the land is by parking your car and taking a stroll.
 In contrast to other beach towns, the quiet backroads of the village are great places for walking or riding a bike.
 Start with a simple loop through the village along Highway 12, Howard Street, and Back Road.
 Along the way, you'll enjoy the quiet island community and shops nestled amongst the dense foliage.
 Stops at Ocracoke Coffee Company and the Village Craftsman never go unrewarded.
 Another great walk is around to the west side of the harbor, where you can get an up-close view of the iconic lighthouse and take a stroll through Springers Point Preserve.